WHAT TO EXPECT AT HUMRAAZ

-Humraaz Refuge supports Black and Minority women and their children fleeing domestic abuse, forced marriage and / or Honour Based Violence.
+Humraaz Refuge supports Black and Minority women and their children fleeing domestic abuse and all forms of Harmful Traditional Practices.

 Humraaz offers safe temporary accommodation, advice and support.
-Any woman who is fleeing domestic abuse can be referred through an agency that is supporting her.
-A pre-admission risk assessment is conducted to ensure our service is the right ones for the woman in question- this is imperative.
+Any woman who needs accommodation can be referred through an agency that is supporting her.
+A pre-admission risk assessment is conducted to ensure our service is appropriate for the woman’s need.
 Although we do not offer specific support for particular issues, such as drugs, alcohol and mental health, we work closely with specialist services to ensure such support needs are met.

-Financial Worry – When leaving home, women worry about having enough money for food to feed herself and her children.
+Finances– Women worry about not having enough money for food to feed herself and her children.
 Not every woman will know her entitlement to benefits.
-In many relationships the man will take control over the finances and the woman will not even know what the money is, where it is coming from or how much money there is.
+In many relationships the man will take control over the finances leaving the woman unaware of the family finances.
 Over the years many women have been surprised to learn that they can claim welfare benefits in their own right.

 Housing – There is a huge amount of disruption when a woman leaves her home, settles into a refuge and then has to leave again.
 This unsettling chain of events comes attached with many feelings and fears.
 Where will I get re-housed?
 But I don’t know anyone in that area?
 These are common questions we hear on a regular basis.
 For a woman with children, this often means uprooting the children, changing schools, making new friends, and this doesn’t give stability.

-The transition period needs a comprehensive support package which caters for all the various issues and needs.
-Our outreach worker supports women with the move into independent living and ensures the women feel supported and that practical and emotional issues are dealt with.
+The transition period needs a comprehensive support package which caters for all the varying issues and needs.
+Our outreach worker supports women resettle into independent living and ensures that practical and emotional needs are provided